USPS close to settlement with 19 states on election mail, service delays, sources say

 Negotiators are still hashing out details on overtime hours and the handling of election mail, according to the three people with knowledge of the talks.

-“Some of the language about election mail is also a little bit vague for us whether they’re really going to treat it like first class mail or not.
-It seems like there’s some wiggle room to us,” said one of the people, who spoke anonymously to provide details on the discussions.
+“Some of the language about election mail is also a little bit vague for us, whether they’re really going to treat it like first-class mail or not.
+It seems like there’s some wiggle room to us,” said one of the people, who spoke on the condition of anonymity to provide details on the discussions.